“Do Right”

 My inner state shaped my outer reality.

-What I thought was my “perception” was shaping my life.
+What I thought as my “perception” was shaping my life.

-I don't think Coach ever intended for us to project onto another person to “Do Right,” as I thought I was always doing.
-Now that some years have passed, I see more clearly how my intention and actions did not always align.
-I'm reasonably confident that Coach’s intention was for us, when standing at a crossroads and trying to decide what to do next, to hear his voice encouraging US, me to pause for a moment before choosing my next step.
-There is inside each of us a space where we know best.
-Coach cared deeply for each of us and would never have said or asked anything that he was not trying to help us become better people.
-We knew that then, we know that now, sometimes it takes a while for our thinking to slow down enough to “Do Right” ourselves.
+I don't believe Coach ever intended for us to outwardly display “Do Right” as much as to remind ourselves.
+Now that some years have gone by, I see more clearly how my intentions and actions didn’t always match.
+I'm reasonably sure that Coach’s goal was for us, when facing a crossroads and deciding what to do next, to hear his voice encouraging us, to pause briefly before making our choice.
+Inside each of us is a space where we know best.
+Coach cared deeply for each of us and would never have said or asked anything unless it was to help us become better people.
+We understood that then, we know that now, though sometimes it takes a while for our minds to slow down enough to “Do Right” on our own.